 The style of boot is completely up to you, so we suggest checking eBay, Amazon, or whatever website you like to buy your shoes from.
 If you can’t find a style you like in yellow, you can always paint a pair or make some boot covers.

 Next is her hair!
 And like everything else, it’s really up to what style you like best.
-Costume SuperCenter offers a large variety of brown wigs to choose from as well as white hair spray!
+Costume SuperCenter offers a large variety of brown wigs to choose from!
 When it comes to Rogue, we love the look of clip on bangs.

 And, that’s it, everything you need to know to make a simple Rogue costume!